jobkaeHenry/rust-image-converter/README.md

 ## Quality Optimization

-The converter uses a two-step optimization process:
+The converter uses a sophisticated two-step optimization process:

 1. **JPEG Compression**: Images are first compressed using JPEG with the specified quality
 2. **Format Conversion**: The compressed image is then converted to the target format

-This approach provides excellent compression ratios while maintaining image quality.
+This approach provides excellent compression ratios while maintaining image quality, especially for WebP and PNG outputs.

 ## Browser Support